 I’ve never used a rechargeable headlamp and was a little skeptical of weight and burn time, so I did a fair bit of research before making my choice.
 This included reading too many headlamp reviews and squinting at A LOT of manufacturer specifications written in tiny print.
 My primary criteria are those listed below.

 - Lumens/Light Beam

 - Water Proof

-Other criteria, like how it looks, comfort, durability, beam focus, beam direction, means it frequently gets taken by family members for NON-HIKING activities, etc. These things are essential but not quite as critical – although close in some cases.
+Other criteria, like how it looks, comfort, durability, beam focus, and beam direction are also important, but not as critical.

 A lumen is a technical measurement used to determine the amount of light emitted by a light source.
 The lumen rating indicates how bright a headlamp shines with a fully charged battery.
 The more lumens, the brighter the headlamp.